1. Scope of application, derogations from the GTCS

-12.2 For the purpose of carrying out the commission the Contractor shall process and use personal data – such as that concerning the Customer’s institutions, contacts and/or persons responsible for the project.
-The Customer is aware that for the purpose of securing the best possible services, including the use of existing expertise and know-how, not only personal data but also data about the commission, such as analysis questions and their results, may be passed on to the Eurofins Group member companies or co-operation partners.
-The member companies of the group and the co-operation partners shall be bound by a corresponding confidentiality agreement which shall be made available upon request.
-The Customer may object to this with the Contractor in writing.
-Furthermore, the Contractor shall process and use the data for the purpose of obtaining a further commission.
-The Customer may object to this with the Contractor in writing or by email via
+12.2 For the purpose of carrying out the commission the Contractor will process and use personal data – such as that concerning the customer’s contact persons and/or persons responsible for the project.
+The customer is aware that for the purpose of securing the best possible services, including the use of existing expertise and know-how, not only personal data but also data about the commission, such as analysis questions and their results,may be passed on to the Eurofins Group member companies or co-operation partners.
+The Eurofins Group member companies and the co-operation partners shall be bound by a corresponding confidentiality agreement which shall be made available upon request.
+The customer may object to this use of commission data in writing or by email via firstname.lastname@example.org.
+Furthermore, the Contractor may process and use data for the purpose of obtaining a further commission.
+The customer may object to this use of data in writing or by email via email@example.com.

-12.5 The results of any analyses shall be produced and disclosed for the exclusive use of the Customer only and may not be made available to third parties for any purposes whatsoever without the prior written consent of the Contractor.
-Furthermore, the Customer shall be obliged to ensure confidentiality in connection with all of the services provided by the Contractor.
+12.4 The results of any analyses shall be produced and disclosed for the exclusive use of the customer only and may not be made available to third parties for any purposes whatsoever without the prior written consent of the Contractor.
+Furthermore, the customer shall be obliged to ensure confidentiality in connection with all of the services provided by the Contractor.
 In addition, any results and the composition of products and software which are delivered by the Contractor, as well as the results of any analyses, may not be published or commercially exploited without the prior written consent of the Contractor.
-Furthermore, in the event that such written consent is given, the Customer shall remain (a) liable for any consequences of the disclosure of such results to a third party and any reliance placed by such third party on such results, and (b) hereby undertakes to indemnify the Contractor, its parent company, subsidiaries and sister companies and their manual workers, employees, representatives, members of the management and advisors in respect of any claims brought by a third party as a result of the disclosure of such results and / or any reliance placed thereon and any – actual or alleged – loss resulting therefrom.
+If such written consent is given, the customer shall remain (a) liable for any consequences of the disclosure of such results to a third party and any reliance placed by such third party on such results, and (b) hereby undertakes to indemnify the Contractor, its parent company, subsidiaries and sister companies and their employees, representatives, members of the management and advisors in respect of any claims brought by a third party as a result of the disclosure of such results.

-13.1 These GTCS shall be amended in writing from time to time by the Contractor.
+14.1 These GTCS may be amended from time to time by the Contractor.
 In each case the version of these GTCS in force on the date of the acceptance of the offer shall be the version applicable to the resulting contract.

-13.3 In the event that either the Contractor or the Customer refrains from asserting any rights which arise pursuant to these GTCS, this shall neither constitute a waiver of such rights nor shall it result in the forfeiture of such rights.
+14.3 If either the Contractor or the customer refrains from asserting any rights which arise pursuant to these GTCS, this shall neither constitute a waiver of such rights nor shall it result in the forfeiture of such rights.